-The Schema Administrator (SA) Digital Certificate will always be provided in a file named IHO.CRT by the data server.
-The IHO.CRT file is available from IHO at http://www.iho.int.
+The Schema Administrator (SA) Digital Certificate is always provided in a file named IHO.CRT by the data server.
+The IHO.CRT file is available from the IHO site.

 The IHO.CRT file must be placed in your controlfiles folder.
 Each license of Maritime Chart Service requires a unique USER_PERMIT.TXT file.

-If you are running multiple map services with the Maritime Chart Service enabled and require S-63 encrypted datasets for each map service, you will need to place the same IHO.CRT file under each controlfiles folder supporting that map service.
+If you are running multiple map services with the Maritime Chart Service available and require S-63 encrypted datasets for each map service, you need to place the same IHO.CRT file in each controlfiles folder supporting that map service.